The Forward Prizes for Poetry

-2) Online journals and web-only publications may submit if their publication is included in listings on one of the following organisations’ websites before 24 March 2018: the National Poetry Library, the Scottish Poetry Library or Poetry Ireland, each of which have their own criteria for listing e-zines independent of the Forward Prize.
+2) Online journals and web-only publications may submit if their publication is included in listings on one of the following organisations’ websites before 22 March 2019: the National Poetry Library, the Scottish Poetry Library or Poetry Ireland, each of which have their own criteria for listing e-zines independent of the Forward Prize.
 Editors are themselves responsible for liaising with these organisations, in good time, to ensure they are included in a listing.

 3) Six copies of each book submitted must be sent to Forward Prizes, Forward Arts Foundation, Somerset House, Strand, London, WC2R 1LA to arrive by 22 March 2019.